image

 • Financial reporting and controls

-• Group corporate governance, policies and procedures
+• Policies and procedures

 The complete Schedule of Matters Reserved for the Board is available here.